aegif/NemakiWare/README.md

 Prerequisite for installation
 ------
 * Java 1.6(JDK), Maven 3.x, Ruby 1.9.x, Rails 3.2.x, sqlite 3.7.x, python 2.7.x
-  * Server and Solr is written in Java, and the client in RoR.
+  * The server and Solr are written in Java, and the client in RoR.
-  * Python is needed only for setup data importing.
+  * Python is needed only for importing data during setup.
-* Platform: OSX 10.8.3+ or CentOS 6+, Ubunt 12.10+ (Although Windows is not tested, NemakiWare is basically platform-agnostic).
+* Platform: OSX 10.8.3+ or CentOS 6+, Ubuntu 12.10+ (Although Windows is not tested, NemakiWare is basically platform-agnostic).
-* Package management system, yum(CentOS), Homebrew/Mac Port(Mac), apt-get(Ubuntu) as you like
+* Package management system, yum (CentOS), Homebrew/Mac Port (Mac), apt-get (Ubuntu) as you like

 Installation
 ------